1972–73 Buffalo Sabres season

-The 1972–73 Buffalo Sabres season was the Sabres' third season of operation in the National Hockey League.
+The 1972–73 Buffalo Sabres season was the Sabres' third season of operation in the National Hockey League (NHL).
 The team made it to the playoffs for the first time, but lost in the first round to Montreal, four games to two.

 Offseason

 The Sabres added future Hall of Fame defenseman Tim Horton in the intra-league draft.
 In the Amateur Draft, the Sabres picked defenseman Jim Schoenfeld as their first-round pick, fifth over-all.